 Australia’s outback wonders which includes the ‘Sturt National Park’, Cameron Corner, Depot Glen, Sturts Cairn, Milparinka Heritage Centre, the longest fence in the world, The QLD, SA, NSW Dingo Fence, Innamincka, Burke & Wills Dig Tree and many other exciting and interesting attractions.

-Camping Information Powered and unpowered camping sides Well serviced and clean amenities Laundry facilities, with coin slot washers, dryers and outside clotheslines BBQ spots (wood not supplied) Camp kitchen, gas BBQ’s Refreshingly cool pool (open: October – March) Pets are allowed Bush Camping Fires allowed in designated camping areas only (firewood not supplied) Natural playground of Granite outcrops Prices unpowered or camping sites: 1 person $ 16 2 people $ 22 Extra person 15+ $ 6 Extra person under 15 $ 4 Extra person under 2 free Power per site $ 6 extra Showers only $ 7/person Buses $7 passenger
+Camping Information Powered and unpowered camping sides Well serviced and clean amenities Laundry facilities, with coin slot washers, dryers and outside clotheslines BBQ spots (wood not supplied) Camp kitchen, gas BBQ’s Pets are allowed – CAMPING ONLY Bush Camping Fires allowed in designated camping areas only (firewood not supplied) Natural playground of Granite outcrops Prices unpowered or camping sites: 1 person $ 18 2 people $ 24 Extra person 15+ $ 8 Extra person under 15 $ 5 Extra person under 2 free Power per site $ 8 extra Showers only $ 6/person Buses $6 passenger 25% Weekly Rate Discount

 The Dingo Fence is a pest exclusion fence that was built during the 1880’s and finished in 1985 to keep dingo’s out of the relatively fertile south-east part of the continent and protect the sheep flocks of Southern QLD.
 It is the world’s longest fence originally stretching 5614km.
 It has been partly successful, though dingo’s can still be found in parts of the southern states.